He Didn’t: An “Arrested Development” Writer On Twitter’s Most-Used Political Meme

 — Sarah Kendzior (@sarahkendzior) May 8, 2017

 So perhaps the next time you spot an obvious Trump lie and want to call it out on Twitter, take another second to try a different tack.
-There are millions of methods for doing so–if mocking Trump were a stock, it would be splitting right now–and many of these ways don’t rely on a beloved formula that has been driven into or around the ground.
-According to Levenstein, though, it’s not only this meme that should be avoided, but all of them.
+There are millions of methods for doing so–if mocking Trump were a stock, it would be splitting right now–and many of them don’t rely on a beloved formula that has been driven into or around the ground.
+According to Levenstein, though, it’s not only this meme that should be put out to pasture, but all of them.

 “I don’t tend to enjoy memes on Twitter or joke templates on TV,” he says.
 “I don’t understand why people find security in them.
 When you recognize the format, it’s time to move on.”